Storage options for applications in Azure Kubernetes Service (AKS)

 The following example YAML manifest shows a persistent volume claim that uses the managed-premium StorageClass and requests a Disk 5Gi in size:

-apiVersion: v1 kind: PersistentVolumeClaim metadata: name: azure-managed-disk spec: accessModes: - ReadWriteOnce storageClassName: managed-premium resources: requests: storage: 5Gi
+apiVersion: v1 kind: PersistentVolumeClaim metadata: name: azure-managed-disk spec: accessModes: - ReadWriteOnce storageClassName: managed-premium-retain resources: requests: storage: 5Gi

-kind: Pod apiVersion: v1 metadata: name: nginx spec: containers: - name: myfrontend image: nginx volumeMounts: - mountPath: "/mnt/azure" name: volume volumes: - name: volume persistentVolumeClaim: claimName: azure-managed-disk
+kind: Pod apiVersion: v1 metadata: name: nginx spec: containers: - name: myfrontend image: mcr.microsoft.com/oss/nginx/nginx:1.15.5-alpine volumeMounts: - mountPath: "/mnt/azure" name: volume volumes: - name: volume persistentVolumeClaim: claimName: azure-managed-disk

-To see how to create dynamic and static volumes that use Azure Disks or Azure Files, see the following how-to articles:
+To see how to use CSI drivers, see the following how-to articles:

-For additional information on core Kubernetes and AKS concepts, see the following articles:
+For more information on core Kubernetes and AKS concepts, see the following articles: